Course Code: GES784

 |XII.
 Credentialing Exam|

-Jean Cipriano has a Bachelor's degree in Interior Architecture.
-She is a member of ASID, and is a LEED AP.
-Jean has been the principal of her own firm for over 25 years and has consulted on projects for major corporations and universities.
-She infuses her work with awareness and regard for the environment, and applies this philosophy toward the inhabitants of the buildings and spaces she designs.
-Even before becoming a LEED AP, these were her priorities in planning.
-Jean has instructed adults in all aspects of Interior Architecture, seeking to initiate, create and advance the philosophy of sustainability.
-Her intent, is to bring awareness to the subject of sustainability and to integrate it into all of her opportunities as an instructor.
+Jean Cipriano has been the principal of her own firm for over 25 years and has consulted on projects for major corporations and universities.
+She infuses her work with awareness and regard for the environment and applies this philosophy to the inhabitants of the buildings she designs.
+As a LEED AP, she has instructed adults in all aspects of interior architecture.
+Cipriano holds a bachelor’s degree in Interior Architecture and is a member of ASID.

 There are no prerequisites to take this course.